Pranab-JD/LeXInt/README.md

 ## Literature
 The publication associated with this code:

-*LeXInt: Leja interpolation for Exponential Integrators*
+Deka, Einkemmer, and Tokman (2022), *LeXInt: Leja interpolation for Exponential Integrators*, arXiv:

 Other references:
 1. Caliari et al. (2014), *Comparison of software for computing the action of the matrix exponential*, BIT Numer.
 Math., [54, 113](https://doi.org/10.1007/s10543-013-0446-0)